-- (b) If an applicant becomes ineligible prior to receiving their provisional certification letter due to time-in-service requirements, the applicant must request and be granted a Rule 7 variance in order to move forward in the provisional process. - (c) A provisional certification letter authorizes the holder to serve as a certified Colorado peace officer for not more than six (6) months.
-A provisional certification letter may only be issued one time per year, per person. - (d) The Board shall issue a basic certificate to the holder of a provisional certification letter if such person satisfies any combination of the following skills proficiency requirements, or, if leaving active out-of-state (the state in which the individual is certified) or recognized federal peace officer employment, satisfies any combination of the following skills proficiency requirements within six (6) months from the date of issuance of the provisional certification: - (I) Successfully completes skills training at a POST-approved basic peace officer training academy; - (II) Successfully completes a POST-approved refresher academy, including the arrest control, law enforcement driving, and firearms skills training; - (III) Passes a test out pursuant to Rule 16 with SME committee members or POST-approved designees who are not members of the applicant's employing agency. - (e) Upon issuance of a provisional certification and appointment to an agency the individual must comply with training requirements outlined in § 24-31-315 C.R.S within six months of date of appointment. - (I) Complete 2 hours of training in each of the following areas: anti-bias, community policing, situational de-escalation, and proper holds and restraints. - (f) The POST-approved skills instructor must submit the completed POST Skills Testing Grade Sheet to POST. - (g) Persons desiring additional time to complete the basic certification requirements beyond the initial six (6) months provided by the provisional certification letter must submit a variance request to the Director and demonstrate good cause why such additional time should be granted.
+(b) If an applicant becomes ineligible prior to receiving their provisional certification letter due to time-in-service requirements, the applicant must request and be granted a Rule 7 variance in order to move forward in the provisional process.

+A provisional certification letter authorizes the holder to serve as a certified Colorado peace officer for not more than six (6) months.

+- (c) At the discretion of the Director or their designee, a variance may grant a single six (6) month extension to the Provisional certification, upon the showing of good cause. - (d) The Board shall issue a basic certificate to the holder of a provisional certification letter if such person satisfies one or any acceptable combination of the following skills proficiency requirements, or, if leaving active out-of-state (the state in which the individual is certified) or recognized federal peace officer employment, satisfies one or any acceptable combination of the following skills proficiency requirements within six (6) months from the date of issuance of the rovisional certification: - (I) Successfully completes skills training at a POST-approved basic peace officer training academy; - (II) Successfully completes a POST-approved refresher academy, including the arrest control, law enforcement driving, and firearms skills training; - (III) Passes a test out pursuant to Rule 16 with SME committee members or POST-approved designees who are not members of the applicant's employing agency. - (e) Upon issuance of a provisional certification and appointment to an agency the individual must comply with the training requirements outlined in § 24-31-315, C.R.S., within six months of date of appointment. - (I) Complete 2 hours of training in each of the following areas: anti- bias, community policing, situational de-escalation, and proper holds and restraints. - (f) The POST-approved skills instructor must submit the completed POST Skills Testing Grade Sheet to POST.

+- (g) Persons desiring additional time to complete the basic certification requirements beyond the initial six (6) months provided by the provisional certification letter must submit a variance request to the Director or their designee and demonstrate good cause why such additional time should be granted. - (h) An applicant may complete the provisional certification process while their application is valid, regardless if their provisional certification letter has expired. however, the applicant may not work as a certified peace officer if their provisional certification letter is not valid or has expired.